ucekmez/InstallDocker/README.md

 # InstallDocker

-##usage:
+## usage:

-sudo ./install-docker.sh
+sudo ./prepare -r [OPTIONS]
+sudo ./prepare help ( for a short documentation )

 ## notes

-with this script, Docker engine can be installed on any Ubuntu and Debian
+With this script, Docker engine bundle can be prepared for any kind of cpu architecture.

+After the bundle.tar.gz is prepared, you can send the bundle to the corresponding IoT device.
+In the device, open the tar and type the following command:

+$> sudo ./install